Beijing defiant five years since the South China Sea ruling | DW | 12.07.2021

 The Philippines is facing a looming energy crunch.
 Gas from its Malampaya field (which generates a fifth of the country’s electricity) is due to run out in a few years.
 Reserves from a part of the South China Sea known as the Reed Bank could keep the lights on.

-However, Duterte has said his Chinese counterpart, Xi Jinping, threatened him with 'war' if the Philippines went ahead with the project – even though the tribunal ruling gives Manila every right to do so.
+Duterte has said his Chinese counterpart, Xi Jinping, threatened him with "war" if the Philippines went ahead with the project — even though the tribunal ruling gives Manila every right to do so.

 For the past five years, China's lawyers have been trying to develop new arguments to justify their government’s actions, suggesting that even they know that the ruling cannot be simply wished away.